You are here

 The Best Places to Eat in Brookland

-Your guide to dining in DC's Little Rome
+Your guide to the best restaurants in DC's Little Rome

 The concentration of Catholic churches and monasteries surrounding the campus of Catholic University in this leafy neighborhood earned it the nickname of “Little Rome.”
 In addition to the attendant Italian restaurants that come with that suitable nickname, Brookland is also home to a handful of worth-the-trip restaurants buoyed by the recent addition of an arts and retail center.